epics-extensions/EPNix/docs/ioc/tutorials/streamdevice.md

 ```

 Create the `exampleApp/Db/example.db` file.
-That file specifies the name, type, and properties of the Process Variables (PV)
+This file specifies the name, type, and properties of the Process Variables (PVs)
 that EPICS exposes over the network.
-It also specifies how they relate to the functions written in the protocol file.
+It also defines how they relate to the functions in the protocol file.

 ```{code-block} bash
 :caption: {file}`exampleApp/Db/example.db`